-This year, to change things up a bit we plan to serve this Pumpkin Spice Martini.
+This year, to change things up a bit we plan to serve this Pumpkin Spice Martini along with an Espresso Martini.
 And for the kids, the non-alcoholic version of the Apple Pie a la Mode martini mentioned above.

 For something you can take with you to a football or soccer game, check out these Instant Pot pulled pork Italian-style sandwiches.